-2013-A Legal Department
+2014-A Legal Department

 Condition - North Dakota Century Code 65-02-35 states Workforce Safety & Insurance is allowed to pay up to \$500 for attorney fees plus costs of up to \$150 per administrative order for an attorney to review the injured workers claim file after the issuance of the Certificate of Completion from the Decision Review Office.
+Workforce Safety & Insurance did not meet the requirement of only being allowed to pay up to \$500 for attorney fees as there were instances where larger amounts were being paid out.
 When this fee schedule comes in from the attorney it must include a signature by the attorney; the name of the injured employee, claim number, date of billing statement, summary of legal issue, date of service or charge being billed, itemization and reasonable description of the services, the time and amount billed for each item, and total time and amounts billed before it is paid.
-Workforce Safety & Insurance did not meet this requirement as there were attorney fee statements that were processed that did not have all of the criteria met.
+Workforce Safety & Insurance did not meet this requirement as there was one law firm whose processed attorney fee statements did not have all of the criteria met.

-Criteria -Workforce Safety & Insurance is required to be in compliance with North Dakota Century Code 65-02-35.
+Criteria -Workforce Safety & Insurance is required to be in compliance with North Dakota Century Code 65-02-35

-Cause - Workforce Safety & Insurance had attorney fee schedules that were processed that did not have all the criteria on them that is required.
+Cause - Workforce Safety & Insurance paid out attorney fees that were in excess of the \$500 limit and had one particular law firm where the attorney fee schedules were processed that did not have all the criteria on them that is required.